Robin Khuda

 Robin Khuda (born 1979 or 1980) is an Australian billionaire, and the founder of AirTrunk, a data centre company.

+Early life

 Robin Khuda was born and raised in Dhaka, Bangladesh.
 He was educated at Sher-e-Bangla Nagar Government Boys' High School and SOS Hermann Gmeiner College.

 Khuda moved to Australia aged 18 to continue his accountancy studies.
 He earned a degree in accounting from the University of Technology Sydney.

+Career

 He worked in the telecoms and cloud computing businesses for Singtel and Fujitsu, before becoming chief financial officer (CFO) of Pipe Networks, and then CFO of NextDC.

 At one point, he used his retirement savings to keep the business going and considered bankruptcy.

 In 2024, he was named AFR "Business Person of the Year".

+Personal life

 Khuda lives in Sydney with his wife, two daughters and his parents.